Content marketers love to toss around buzzwords.

 Step 5.
 Optimize for SEO

-When the post is written and the visuals are created, you’ll be ready to upload to your CMS.
-WordPress is the most common but other popular options are Wix, Drupal, Squarespace and Weebly.
+When you write the post and create the visuals, you’ll be ready to upload to your CMS.
+WordPress is the most common, but other popular options are Wix, Drupal, Squarespace, and Weebly.

 When you upload, there are additional SEO elements to take into consideration: